 Depending on your personality type, it can be easy to get caught up in the idea of great returns and forget how much you are risking in the process.
 Ultimately, it’s the right mix of the Security and Risk/Growth Buckets that makes for smart, strategic asset allocation.

 Remember, don’t just diversify your savings between your buckets, but also diversify within them as well.
 As financial master Burton Malkiel shared with Tony, “Diversify across securities, across asset classes, across markets – and across time.”
 Spreading your money across different investments decreases your risk and increases your upside returns over time.

 The Dream Bucket: investing in fun

-This third bucket is to have fun.
+This third bucket is to have fun with.
 With your Dream Bucket you set aside something for yourself and those you love so that all of you can enjoy life while you’re building your wealth.
 It’s meant to excite you, put some zest in your life so you want to earn and contribute even more.
 Sound silly?
 Think of the items you’re saving for in your Dream Bucket as strategic splurges.
 They’re a key part of sustainable asset allocation strategies.

 With this bucket, be creative.
 What can you not stop dreaming about?
 What would be a glorious experience you’ll remember forever?
-It could be season tickets to your favorite sports team or theatre.
+It could be season tickets to your favorite sports team or season theatre tickets.
 Maybe a new car – one that isn’t so practical.
 It could be handing over the deed for a new home to your parents and treasuring the look on their faces.
 Perhaps you fly a lot and dream of upgrading from Economy to Business Class?
 Your imagination is the limit.

 Many people have a lot of money but not much lifestyle.
-They spend their lives watching numbers accumulate in a bank account and miss out on the joy along the way.
+They spend their lives watching numbers accumulate in a bank account and miss out on the joy they could feel along the way.
 Your dreams are not designed to give you a financial payoff; they are designed to give you a greater quality of life.